 Solution: If you plan on planting five plants in a line, then buy six or seven plants at the same time, and stick the extras somewhere else in your landscape.
 Then, if something goes awry with one of the plants in the line, you can dig up one of the reserve plants to replace the one that died.

 Pitfall: Planting on a slope can be a problem primarily because water tends to quickly run off the slope before it has a chance to seep into the soil.
 That can lead to erosion on steep slopes.
-It also means that whatever is planted on the slope may not get enough water.
+It also means that whatever is planted on the slope may not get enough water

 Solution: Regardless of what you're planting, create a level planting area.
 For example, James planted a young dogwood, raising the low side of the slope with soil so that the tree is actually growing on a level surface.
 If you are forced to plant on a steep slope, then chances are you'll be better off to actually create terraces and stair-step the planting area.
 This requires a lot of digging and very often constructing retaining walls, which means a lot of work.
+Before you choose your plants and their permanent locations, notice how the sun and shade move through your yard.

 Pitfall: An odd but not uncommon situation is a garden bed that's divided in two parts: one in full shade and the other in full sun.
 Planting in a spot like this can be tricky — particularly if the sun or shade scenario changes throughout the day.